mariusscholtz/Oracle-Cloud-Infrastructure-resources/rename-hostname.md

-## Change hostname of OCI Compute Virtual Machine
+## Change hostname of OCI Compute Instance Virtual Machine

 ### Overview
 This section explains how to change the hostname of a Virtual Machine (VM) created on Oracle Cloud Infrastructure (OCI).
-When a VM is created on OCI, the hostname will be set the same as the 'instance name'.
+When a Virtual Machine (VM) is created on OCI, the hostname will be the same name as the 'Compute Instance name'.

 ### How to change hostname of VM on OCI

-In this example the hostname is set to: **prod1**
+In this example the current hostname is set to: **prod1**

 We want to change the hostname to: **prodapp1**

-For Oracle Linux 7 and later, do the following:
+If the OCI Compute Instance VM is running Oracle Linux 7 and later, do the following:

 1: Display current hostname using OCI console:
  <img alt="prod1" src="images/prod1-info1.png" title="Create instance" width="90%" style="float:right">